-We first investigate if our Ugandan respondents can correctly define what it means to be a refugee.
-Figure 4 shows that almost 79% can give a correct definition of refugee (someone fleeing homee country to another country).
+We also investigate if our Ugandan respondents can correctly define what it means to be a refugee.
+Figure 5 shows that almost 79% can give a correct definition of refugee (someone fleeing homee country to another country).

-Figure (4) Definition of refugee
+Figure (5) Definition of refugee